dmlea/DataSciProject1/README.md

 ## Summary of results

-Jupyter notebook analyzes a dataset of European restaurant ratings to answer three questions:
+Jupyter notebook analyzes a dataset of European restaurant ratings, providing answers to three questions:

     1) Which cities have the highest rated low and moderately priced restaurants?